 MMR should not be given to women who are pregnant, and pregnancy should be avoided for four weeks after immunisation.[16, 17] However, inadvertent immunisation with a rubella-containing vaccine in early pregnancy is no longer considered an indication for termination of pregnancy.
 There have been no cases of teratogenic damage from vaccine virus despite intensive surveillance in the US, the UK and Germany.

 It is a legal requirement that all cases of mumps be notiﬁed immediately on suspicion to the local medical ofﬁcer of health.

 All suspected mumps cases should have diagnostic testing (eg, by buccal swab detection of wild-type mumps virus by PCR or culture) as there are other causes of parotitis other than the mumps virus.
 See the latest version of the ‘Mumps’ chapter of the Communicable Disease Control Manual for the specimens required for laboratory confirmation of mumps, or discuss these with the local laboratory.

 A susceptible contact is anyone born after 1981 who has not had mumps infection or has not been fully vaccinated for their age.

 All susceptible contacts should be offered MMR vaccinations.
-(All vaccinations given should be recorded on the NIR or the NIS, depending on the system rollout for the NIS.)
+(All vaccinations given should be recorded on the NIR or the AIR, depending on the system rollout for the AIR.)
 There is no increased risk of adverse events after immunisation during the incubation period of mumps or if the recipient is already immune.
 Immunoglobulin is ineffective after exposure to mumps.